Kenna writes about the care of plants (indoors, outdoor gardens). She wrote an orchid care booklet—a companion piece for workshops.

-Changing the potting material is quite undertaking, and removing all the old material is necessary before repotting, regrettably, at the loss of many roots.
-For the sake of the plant, it can be done.
+Changing the potting material is quite undertaking, and removing all the old stuff is necessary before repotting, regrettably, at the loss of many roots.
+For the sake of the plant, repotting is a must, but do your best not to hurt the root.
 That is why you only change potting material when positively necessary.

 A young orchid grown from seeds can be repotted up to the next larger size regularly and often.
 Enable it to grow.
 Leaving it too long in too small of a pot slows down the growth process and permanently stunts the plant.

 A friend of mine, who owns an indoor plant company, introduced me to the magical, beautiful world of orchids.
-A long time ago, we worked together writing an Orchid Care booklet, and most of its information can be found in this article.
+A long time ago, we worked together writing an Orchid Care booklet, and most of its information is here in this article.

 It was a pleasure writing the booklet because I learned so much about these sentient plants.
 I learned that taking care of an orchid plant is a natural process, and there is nothing to fear.
 It's a rewarding experience, as long as you follow these general care tips.